 Section STO into 5x5 mm2 pieces using diamond wire saw.

-Ultrasonically clean samples consecutively in baths of acetone, isopropanol, and methanol for fifteen minutes each.
+Ultrasonically clean samples at 50-60 Hz consecutively in baths of acetone, isopropanol, and methanol for fifteen minutes each.

-Remove STO from methanol bath to immediately place on Bunsen burner held at a temperature of 200 ˚C. Heating the sample after cleaning prevents formation of evaporation spotting from the alcohol.
+Remove STO from methanol bath to immediately place on hot plate held at a temperature of 200 ˚C. Heating the sample after cleaning prevents formation of evaporation spotting from the alcohol.

 Place samples for ten minutes in buffered hydrofluoric acid (pH=4), a 6:1 solution of ammonium fluoride and 49% hydrofluoric acid.22 This solution etches the STO, forming a predominantly (100) TiO2 terminated surface.
 If the optically flat side of the single crystal has a rainbow patina, the sample has been over-etched and should not be used.

-After ten minutes in the etchant solution, rinse samples in deionized (DI) water, and then in isopropanol.
+After ten minutes in the etchant solution, rinse samples in deionized (DI) water and then in isopropanol.
 Dry using clean house air.

 Bicrystal formation via spark plasma sintering apparatus.

-For 5x5 mm2 crystal use a 30 mm diameter graphite die.
+Note: For 5x5 mm2 crystal use a 30 mm diameter graphite die.
 If a die with a diameter smaller than 30 mm is used, the bicrystal catastrophically fractures during bonding.
-Optimal die size as well as pressure exerted by the SPS apparatus is highly dependent on the size of the single crystals.
+Optimal die size as well as pressure exerted by the SPS apparatus is highly dependent on the size of the crystals.

-Place the 30 mm circle of graphite paper on the graphite plunger with 30 mm diameter.
+Place a 30 mm circle of graphite paper on a graphite plunger with a 30 mm diameter.
 Graphite paper prevents STO from bonding to the graphite plunger during the experiment.

 Stack two 5x5 mm2 STO single crystals with their optically flat surfaces placed facing inward to form the bicrystal boundary.
 Center the stack on top of the graphite paper and plunger.

-Fix the two single crystals around the <100> axis for a chosen misorientation angle.
+Rotate the top single crystal around the <100> axis to a chosen misorientation angle.
+The <100> axis is perpendicular to the optically flat surface of crystal.

 Slide the graphite die over the plunger and crystals.
 Place a second 30 mm diameter circle of graphite paper and then 30 mm diameter plunger over the stacked STO crystals.

-Position the plungers and die in SPS apparatus (Figure 1).
+Stack the combined plungers and die onto the graphite spacers in SPS apparatus (Figure 1).

-Hold SPS apparatus at a vacuum of ~10 Pa and apply a uniaxial force of 3 kN to minimize contact resistance.
+Apply a uniaxial force of 3 kN to minimize contact resistance using the z-axis control buttons.
+Throughout the experiment, the user must keep the force at 3 kN via the z-axis control buttons.

-Bond the sample using a bonding temperature of 800 ˚C for 90 minutes.
+Insert k-type thermocouple into graphite die at the small hole, shown in Figure 1.
+The thermocouple extends through the die to the sample.

+Set the chamber pressure of the SPS apparatus to ~10 Pa using the vacuum push buttons.

+Select bond temperature, time, and heating rates via program instrument control software (Table 1).
 For the bonding temperature and time, use a heating rate of 70-80 ˚C/minute and a cooling rate of 50 °C/minute.

-After bicrystal formation, anneal and re-oxidize the sample in ambient air at a temperature of 1200 ˚C for 140 hours.13
+Set 12 second on, 2 second off DC pulse using the instrument sintering button.
+A

+pulsed bias of ~ 4 V and direct current of ~550 A are applied incrementally to the sample once the program is set to run.

+Press the start button on the machine.

+Remove the sample when the program ends.
+After bicrystal formation, the sample will appear grey-black due to the reducing environment of the SPS apparatus.

+Use a high temperature furnace at a temperature of 1200 ˚C for 140 hours, apply no pressure during this procedure, to anneal and re-oxidize the sample in air.
+Annealing parameters were selected according to previous work done by Hutt et al in which bicrystals formed in high vacuum13.
+After annealing, the sample reveals an off-white color and is oxidized.

 Sample preparation of bicrystal for electron beam imaging.